apache/nuttx/boards/mips/pic32mz/flipnclick-pic32mz/README.txt

       make -f Makefile.host

     Now you will have an executable
-    file call mkpichex (or mkpichex.exe on
+    file called mkpichex (or mkpichex.exe on
     Cygwin).
 This program will take the nutt.hex file as an input, it will convert all of the KSEG0 and KSEG1 addresses to physical address, and it will write the modified file, replacing the original nuttx.hex.